Essential Tips for Cold and Flu Prevention

 - Balanced nutrition with moderate calorie counts, plenty of variety, and minimum vitamin-mineral requirements -getting enough vitamin A, vitamin C, vitamin E, mixed carotenoids, iron, zinc, and selenium.

 - Regular, moderate exercise.

 You should also ensure you’re getting regular doses of fun and leisure to boost your overall happiness and wellbeing.
 All of these things help to bolster your immune system, making it much more effective at fighting off infections and staying healthy.

 But you may be able to up the ante and further protect yourself by taking a natural cold and flu supplement.
-These supplements can either be taken throughout the infectious season, or at the first signs of a flu or cold creeping into your system.
+These supplements can either be taken throughout the infectious season or at the first signs of the flu or cold creeping into your system.
 Either way, they’ll further strengthen your immune system naturally so that your body can fend off the affronting disease.